Candidate FAQ

 -

 No. You do not need any documents to register on the Talent Catalog.
 A passport can make the migration process easier, but it is not a requirement.
-Some skilled visa programs require official documentation of your qualifications, whereas others do not.
+Some skilled visa programmes require official documentation of your qualifications, whereas others do not.
 If an employer would like to interview you, we will ask you which documents you have.

 -